bonomani/devmon/docs/TEMPLATES.md

 Note:
 - The meaning of the OID can be confusiong as everything is an OID: the OID alias, the numeric OID and also the index
-- If a leaf OID is not a scalar (do not end by 0), it will not be retrieved without its parent table.
-So use a 'branch' type!
+- If a leaf OID is not a scalar (do not end by 0), the complete table will be retrieved (du to the way snmp work): This is very similar has using the parent OID of type `branch`...

 The OID term is also use in Devmon to designate the result of a transform:
 - oidT=transform{oidS}